 The eDocketHQ app features background GPS tracking which is linked to dockets and their current status.
 This information is visualised via a “tracking portal” allowing HQP and their customers to see deliveries across all contractors’ trucks regardless of their legacy fleet tracking solutions.

-eDocketHQ was developed by HQP Plantations in Australia in partnership with Mobile Mentor, a mobile technology company in New Zealand, Australia and the USA.
+eDocketHQ was developed by HQP Plantations in Australia in partnership with Mobile Mentor.

 The app was built using technology from BlinkMobile and Amazon Web Services.